Actor-Relational Database Systems: A Manifesto: Why Actor-Relational Database Systems Now?

 \subsection{Modular, Elastic, Available and Heterogeneous Applications}

-The popularity of microservices points to the importance of a modular design as a solution to manage application complexity and failures.
-A modular design helps in better fault isolation, debugging and profiling of the individual modules as opposed to a monolithic design, thus increasing programming productivity.
-In addition, a modular design can improve availability by a fail-soft strategy, where faulty modules and its dependents can be made unavailable instead of an entire application.
+The popularity of microservices points to the importance of a modular design as a solution to manage application complexity, scalability and failures.
+A modular design helps in better fault isolation, debugging, and profiling of the individual modules as opposed to a monolithic design, thus increasing programming productivity.
+In addition, a modular design can improve availability by a fail-soft strategy, where faulty modules and its dependents can be identified and made unavailable instead of an entire application.
 A modular design also aids in targeted monitoring of the modules and better analysis of impacts, which can bring substantial benefits in load provisioning and resource utilization with workload changes.
 The latter has a direct impact on supporting elasticity for an application, which has become important today given the 24x7 nature of online web services and the changes in workload they go through.

 Modularity is also an important building block in supporting the heterogeneous requirements of current web services.
-For example, an application might have varying durability needs where (1) the entire data need not be durable and/or (2) only executions of certain programs need to be durable.
-Another case can be made for encrypted data where the entire data need not be encrypted and engender the associated overheads.
-Similarly, a case can be made for concurrency control, where different subsets of data and programs can benefit from different concurrency control structures and isolation levels.
-Currently, these heterogeneous needs are explicitly managed by the application by deploying associated software components, which significantly increases application complexity and maintenance overheads.
+For example, an application might have varying durability needs~\cite{SAP-Adaptive-Server}, where: (1)~the entire data need not be durable, and/or (2)~only executions of certain programs need to be durable.
+Another case can be made for encrypted data~\cite{TuKMZ13:Monomi}, where the entire data need not be encrypted uniformly and engender the associated overheads.
+Similarly, a case can be made for concurrency control~\cite{TangE18:CormCC}, where different subsets of data and programs can benefit from different concurrency control structures or isolation levels.
+Currently, these heterogeneous needs are often explicitly managed by applications by deploying different microservice software components, e.g., using different database systems in a polyglot persistence approach~\cite{Hasselbring16:microservices}.
+This strategy can significantly increase application complexity and maintenance costs.